guillaumelobet/science_valorisation/readme.md

 - [@guillaumelobet](https://twitter.com/guillaumelobet)

-This document was created for the [Let's talk science 2015](http://letstalkscience.be/) event that took place in Leuven, Belgium.
+This document was created for the [Let's talk science 2015](http://letstalkscience.be/) event.

 ## Outline of the workshop